 Did you know?
 Fleet insurance may prevent private use of the fleet.
 If you or someone else relies on one of your fleet vehicles for personal use, then this exclusion may make you reconsider this type of coverage.

 4. No Claims Discount (NCD)

 Fleet insurance doesn’t offer NCD incentives.
-Instead, the number of total claims you have across the fleet are taken into account upon your policy renewal.
+Instead, the number of total claims you have across the fleet is taken into account upon your policy renewal.

-* If your fleet is small (i.e. less than 10 cars) and your drivers are eligible for NCDs, then it may work out cheaper to opt for individual policies in order to profit from the no claim discounts.
+* If your fleet is small (i.e. less than 10 cars) and your drivers are eligible for NCDs, then it may work out cheaper to opt for individual policies to profit from the no-claim discounts.

 How much does fleet insurance cost?

 Fleet insurance costs depend on a variety of factors:

 Buying used or old vehicles can save you money on insurance since they are cheaper to repair compared to new or custom vehicles.
 However, having a fleet of older vehicles is likely to cost more in the long run than if you had a fleet of modern vehicles due to wear and tear.
 Also, having numerous younger drivers on the policy compared to experienced drivers will cost you more.